nshawn4675/nshawn4675.github.io/_posts/2021-03-02-Set-Mismatch.md

 ---
 layout: post
 title: "[LeetCode March Challange] Day 02 - Set Mismatch"
 date: 2021-03-02 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Easy, Hash Table, Math, Apple, Amazon]
+tags: [Easy, Array, Hash Table, Bit Manipulation, Sorting, Apple, Amazon, C++]
 ---
 You have a set of integers <font color="red">s</font>, which originally contains all the numbers from <font color="red">1</font> to <font color="red">n</font>.
 Unfortunately, due to some error, one of the numbers in <font color="red">s</font> got duplicated to another number in the set, which results in **repetition of one** number and **loss of another** number.